The National Alumni Survey is a biennial, national survey among all recently graduated master’s students at Dutch universities.

 The survey is distributed among all graduates, one to one and a half years after graduation.
 It does not matter whether you did the route WO Bachelor – WO Master’s, via a University of Applied Science (HBO) or completed a WO Master’s programme as an international student.

-Even if you already had work experience before you finished your university master’s degree, or if you live and/or work abroad, we like to hear what you thought of your master’s degree.
+Even if you already had work experience before you finished your university master’s degree, or if you live and/or work abroad, we like your evaluation of your master’s educational programme.

-You will receive an invitation in October if you graduated from one of these universities in the period October 2019 – September 2020:
+You will receive an invitation for the NAE2023 if you graduated from one of these universities in the period October 2021 – September 2022:

 NB: You possibly completed several master’s degrees in the specified period, at one and the same university or perhaps at different universities.
 You will receive an invitation for one master’s programme only.